Movement III · The Survival · /khorasan/ · Stream I · Mode I/II · Encoding

 In Javid Nama (1932), Iqbal structures a cosmological journey through the spheres in direct conversation with Rumi as guide — recapitulating the structure of Dante's Divine Comedy but from within the Khorasan-Indus philosophical tradition, not the Latin-Florentine one.
 The parallel is not imitation.
 It is the demonstration that the Eastern chain had the same depth of cosmological architecture as the Western — and maintained it without reference to Western validation.

 This is the sacred civilizational reversal: not the Islamic world absorbing Western modernity and seeking its approval, but the Eastern preservation chain reasserting the primacy of the source.
 Iqbal is not responding to the West.
-He is continuing the conversation that Mulla Sadra started — and that Mulla Sadra continued from Suhrawardi — and that Suhrawardi continued from Imam al-Sadiq.
+He is continuing the conversation that Mulla Sadra started — and that Mulla Sadra continued from Suhrawardi — and that Suhrawardi continued from Imam al-Sadiq (A.S.).
 The West is not the reference point.
 The chain is.

 Evidence Unit · Iqbal — Asrar-i-Khudi (Secrets of the Self)